 Growing the business community.

-Our Business Opportunity and Financial Empowerment Center has significantly increased its capacity to support individuals to start or grow their own small businesses over the past 2 years enrollment has grown by 190% since July of 2018.
-We offer a free 7-week introductory small business training course geared toward businesses owned by women, minorities, and socially and economically disadvantaged individuals.
+Our Business Opportunity Center has significantly increased its capacity to support individuals to start or grow their own small businesses over the past 4 years enrollment has grown by 190% since July of 2018.
+We offer a free online 8-week introductory small business training course geared toward businesses owned by women, minorities, and socially and economically disadvantaged individuals.
 In addition to the introductory training course, El Centro de La Raza provides direct assistance and training to help businesses register as certified women or minority owned businesses (WMBE) through Washington State’s Office of Minority & Women’s Business Enterprises (OMWBE).
 This process is lengthy, and can be daunting to the Latinx clients we serve; the majority of whom speak limited English and are still familiarizing themselves with the United States banking system and small business practices.
 Working with our staff, clients can ask questions and receive guidance each step of the way.

 - Training Certification of Small Business as a WMBE